5 vacant PhD positions (Early Stage Researchers)

 - Start date of all position will be 1 September – 1 October 2017, depending on local admission programmes

 For any questions on local recruitment processes, please ask the contact persons named in the respective call.
-For other questions, please contact Network Manager Marit Eldholm (email).
+For other questions, please contact Project Manager Marit Eldholm (email).